Aaron Paquette

-Aaron Paquette is a Canadian writer, artist, speaker and politician who currently serves on the Edmonton City Council, representing Ward Dene in the city's northeast.
+Aaron Paquette (born 1974) is a Canadian writer, artist, speaker and politician who currently serves on the Edmonton City Council, representing Ward Dene in the city's northeast.
 He was first elected to the Edmonton City Council on October 16, 2017.

 Art career

 He was a winner of the Burt Award for First Nations, Métis and Inuit Literature in 2015 for his debut young adult fantasy novel Lightfinder (Kegedonce Press).
 As a painter, his most notable works among many are a public art mural at Edmonton's Government Centre station (formerly Grandin station), pieces at the Royal Alberta Museum, and his work is also found in the Canadian Museum for Human Rights.
 He also created several images used in the Idle No More movement.
 His murals are also present the walls of many Edmonton schools and public locations.

 He is featured in the documentary program, "From the Spirit."

 He was also a writer on the 2023 APTN feature documentary "re-ken-si-le-a-shen".